kwynncom/true-random-numbers-from-microphone/README.md

 # true-random-numbers-from-microphone
 true random numbers from microphone

 From a microphone input, I am generating true random numbers that pass the "rngtest" command.

 USAGE

-I create a FIFO (currently /tmp/ns_kwynn_com_2020_11_1_hwrand) and write random numers to it, so there are many options.
-One is

-terminal 1:
+Will result in around 1 second's worth of random hex numbers covering the screen:

+php index.php -x -d1
+OR
+php index.php -x -d=1

+If you have rngtest:

+php index.php -raw -d1 | rngtest -c 30
+See sample output below.

+With the following command, if you have aplay, turn your speakers down and play 12 seconds of static.
+If you don't have aplay, you can't use this program anyhow because it needs arecord, which is part of the same package (see below).

-php index.php
+php index.php -raw -d1 | aplay

-terminal 2:
-od -x /tmp/ns_kwynn_com_2020_11_1_hwrand
+-d1 means 1 second of input, but the output is 12 seconds because it's a high-quality sample downgraded quite a bit, by default (see more specs below).
+If you try to play at the same rate as the recording, given in part that I'm using an interpreted language, the sound won't keep up.
+You'll hear a bit of static, then silence, and repeat.

+If you have rngd installed (part of rng-tools, see more below):

+od -N 1000 -x /dev/random & php index.php -raw -d1 2> /dev/null | sudo rngd -f -r /dev/stdin 2> /dev/null

 MORE DETAILS